-- Flaxseed - Flaxseed has been shown to reduce mild symptoms associated with menopause including hot flashes, it has also been shown in studies to help improve quality of life during this transition.
-Flaxseed might also help lower insulin and glucose and may help with weight loss during menopause/perimenopause.
+- Flaxseed – Flaxseed has been shown to reduce mild symptoms associated with menopause including hot flashes, it has also been shown in studies to help improve quality of life during this transition.
+Flaxseed might also help lower insulin and glucose and may help with weight loss during menopause/perimenopause (11).

-- Black Cohosh - Black Cohosh is another supplement which may help alter estrogen levels by acting as a selective estrogen receptor modulator.
+- Black Cohosh – Black Cohosh is another supplement that may help alter estrogen levels by acting as a selective estrogen receptor modulator (12).
 What this means is that it may change the sensitivity of your cells to estrogen which may help reduce the severity of estrogen withdrawal (the principal cause of perimenopause/menopausal symptoms).

 It’s important to understand that these supplements may help your body tolerate the changes associated with perimenopause but they don’t necessarily act as normal hormones in the body.

 The definitive treatment for menopause is hormone replacement therapy with bio-identical hormones, but this should be avoided during perimenopause (with the exception of progesterone).